drosera-network/examples/README.md

 Drosera node operators run Trap logic every block using an array of previous `collect` data.

-You can visualize this as the `isValid` function being called with data from previous blocks.
+You can visualize this as the `shouldRespond` function being called with data from previous blocks.

 This allows for: